International students – no longer welcome?

 The Minister is therefore suggesting that attracting overseas students, even very good ones, is not necessarily positive, and he voices doubts about the economic impact or benefit of their fees.
 He also shows no awareness of or sympathy for the wider principle of an international dimension to higher education.

 In many countries, and in Britain in particular, debates about immigration quickly turn into unpleasant discussions in which gut suspicions, sometimes mixed at least a little with xenophobia, distort rational decision-making.
 The current trend of UK policies on immigration is bizarre, and is undermining the global reputation of British higher education.
 There are traces of this also in other countries.
 None of this makes sense, and it undermines the ethos of higher education.
-Politicians need to think again, urgently.Explore posts in the same categories: higher education, politics comment below, or link to this permanent URL from your own site.
+Politicians need to think again, urgently.higher education, politics comment below, or link to this permanent URL from your own site.